jberthiaume/map_view/README.md

 ###Notes:

-For ROS Groovy, the default Navigation stack should be replaced by the one located at http://github.com/jonbinney/navigation/tree/catkinized-groovy-devel.
-Otherwise map_view will not be able to access move_base and the program will not run.
+For ROS Groovy, the default Navigation stack should be replaced by the [catkinized version](http://github.com/jonbinney/navigation/tree/catkinized-groovy-devel).
+Otherwise MapView will not be able to access move_base and the program will not run.